Reagan

 behavior of the organisms is disrupted when the device of the

 invention is used.
-For example, the device may cause the organisms
+For example, the device may cause the

-behavior that is affected is causing the organisms to make shorter
+type of tunneling behavior that is affected is causing the

-tunnels than normal.
+organisms to make shorter tunnels than normal.

-[0050] In most cases, the variety of "natural" noises to which the
+[0050] In most cases, the variety of "natural" noises to which

 [0051] In other embodiments of the invention, these "natural"

-noises can also be implemented as digital or analog audio samples
+noises can also be implemented as digital or analog audio

-stored in "hardware" form within preprogrammed electronic
+samples stored in "hardware" form within preprogrammed

-integrated circuits (e.g., EPROM chips).
+electronic integrated circuits (e.g., EPROM chips).

 [0052] The synthetic chaotic sounds used in the invention may be